tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 ## Building workflows

 *`systemPipeR`* workflows can be populated with a single command from an R Markdown file or stepwise in interactive mode.

-The following section introduces how to build a workflow stepwise in interactive mode, and after this how to build it in one step from an R Markdown file.
+This section introduces first how to build a workflow stepwise in interactive mode, and then how to build a workflow with a single command from an R Markdown file.

+### Build workflow interactively

 New workflows are constructed, or existing ones modified, by connecting each step via the `appendStep` method.
-Each `SYSargsList` instance contains the instructions needed for processing a set of input files with a specific command-line and the paths to the corresponding outfiles generated.
-The constructor function `Linewise` is used to construct R code-based workflow steps.
+Each step in a `SYSargsList` instance contains the instructions needed for processing a set of input files with a specific command-line and the paths to the exptected outfiles.
+For constructing R code-based workflow steps the constructor function `Linewise` is used.

-### Build workflow interactively

-This section demonstrates how to create a step in the workflow for running the short read aligner HISAT2 (Kim, Langmead, and Salzberg 2015).
+The following demonstrates how to create a command-line workflow step here using as example the short read aligner software HISAT2 (Kim, Langmead, and Salzberg 2015).

 The constructor function renders the proper command-line strings for each sample and software tool, appending a new step in the `SYSargsList` object defined in the previous step.
-For that, the `SYSargsList` function requires data from three input files:
+For this, the `SYSargsList` constructor function uses in this example data from three input files:

   - CWL command-line specification file (`wf_file` argument)
   - Input variables (`input_file` argument)
   - Targets file (`targets` argument)

-In CWL, files with the extension *`.cwl`* define the parameters of a chosen command-line step or an entire workflow, while files with the extension *`.yml`* define the input variables of command-line steps.
-Note, input variables provided by a *targets* or *targetsPE* file can be passed on to a *`SYSargsList`* instance via the *inputvars* argument of the *SYSargsList* function.
+In CWL files with the extension *`.cwl`* define the parameters of a chosen command-line step or an entire workflow, while files with the extension *`.yml`* define the input variables of command-line steps.
+Note, input variables provided by a *targets* or *targetsPE* file can be passed on via the *inputvars* argument to the *`.yml`* file and from there to the *`SYSargsList`* object.

 ``` r
 appendStep(sal) <- SYSargsList(step_name = "hisat2_mapping", dir = TRUE, targets = "targetsPE.txt",